Authorization

 Roughly, there are two possibilities:

 The user records a script for a single upload.
 They can use the methods described above to record a script that uploads a table.
 Of course, they may upload several tables in one script as well.
-They submit the script for approval, and then load the approved script for use in the production environment, where they upload the real data.
+They submit the script for approval, and then load the approved script for use in the authorized mode, where they upload the real data.

 >>> cd.script.record()